 Descript: Team features available on Pro and Enterprise plans, but less robust than Reduct.

-Winner: Reduct for teams conducting research projects.
+Winner: Reduct for teams running research projects.

 Pricing